mochaeng/mochaeng.github.io/src/posts/first.md

 #endif
 ```

-Next create a `classifier.cpp` that contains a Model class that's going to load the PyTorch model and also have a function to do a binary classification:
+Next, create a `classifier.cpp` file containing a Model class that loads the PyTorch model and includes a function for binary classification:

 ```cpp
 // classifier.cpp